tcdowney/downey-io-jekyll/blog/_posts/2021-01-30-folding-at-home-raspberry-pi-arm.md

 My desktop with its GTX 1070 graphics card chewed through simulations like crazy -- leagues faster than the old Gateway ever could.
 It got me wondering, though, "How would my Raspberry Pis fare?"
 I've got a ton of these suckers sitting dormant these days, both from my [Pi Kubernetes cluster]({% post_url 2018-08-04-how-to-build-raspberry-pi-kubernetes-cluster %}) and the [Raspberry Pi fan performance tests]({% post_url 2020-07-04-raspberry-pi-4-heatsinks-and-fans %}) that I conducted.
 Rather than collect dust I thought it would be fun to put them to work (even though it's probably not an efficient use of power).
 After all, they're probably just as powerful as that old Gateway PC.

-Unfotunately, when I first looked, no folding client existed for ARM processors.
+Unfortunately, when I first looked, no folding client existed for ARM processors.
 After all, why would the Folding@Home developers waste time building the software for low power ARM devices when desktop x86 processors and GPUs can run circles around them?
 I decided to search anyway and [forum posts like these](https://foldingforum.org/viewtopic.php?t=35998) started to give me hope.
 And sure enough, now it is!

 ## Installing Folding at Home on Raspberry Pi
 Here's what it takes to start folding on a Raspberry Pi.